molmod/psiflow/docs/execution.md

 3. __reference evaluation__: this determines how and where QM evaluations are performed.
 Because most (if not all) QM engines rely on MPI (and sometimes OpenMP) to parallelize over multiple cores, it is possible to specify your own MPI command here.
 It should be a function with a single argument, which returns (as string) the MPI command to use when executing a QM evaluation.
-Its default value is the following `lambda` expression (for MPICH):
+Its default value is the following `lambda` expression (for MPICH as included in the container):
 ```py
 mpi_command = lambda x: f'mpirun -np {x} -bind-to core -rmk user -launcher fork'
 ```